Investing in small companies is not for the faint-hearted. Whilst some of these companies might do very well, others will struggle and some will fail.

 An investment in an SEIS-qualifying company should benefit from 100% relief from inheritance tax, provided the investment is held for two years and at the time of death.

 If things don’t go to plan, you can choose to offset any loss, less the income tax relief received, against your income tax bill.
-So, an additional-rate taxpayer could effectively reduce a total loss of £1 to 13.5p with carry back.
+So, an additional-rate taxpayer could effectively reduce a total loss of £1 to 13.5p once all the tax reliefs available have been taken into account.

 How SEIS tax relief helps reduce any losses and magnify any gains